WCF Visual Studio Templates

 Application configuration file (App.config).
 The configuration file provides the basic elements of a WCF service model with a secure HTTP binding.
 It also includes an endpoint for the service and enables metadata exchange.

-Note Visual Studio is configured to recognize the App.config file as the configuration file for the project when it is run using the WCF Service Host (WcfSvcHost.exe), which is the default configuration.
-If you host the service library in an executable, you have to move the configuration code to the config file of the executable, as config files for DLLs are not valid.
+Visual Studio is configured to recognize the App.config file as the configuration file for the project when it is run using the WCF Service Host (WcfSvcHost.exe), which is the default configuration.
+If you host the service library in an executable, you have to move the configuration code to the configuration file of the executable, as configuration files for DLLs are not valid.

-The WCF Web Application Service template is available in the New Project dialog box under Visual C#\Web and Visual Basic\Web.
+The WCF Service Application template is available in the New Project dialog box under Visual C#\WCF and Visual Basic\WCF.

 When you create a new project using the WCF Web Application Service template, the project includes the following four files: